danielsaidi/Sheeeeeeeeet/README.md

 into the sheet, using the `setup(with:)` approach described above.

-## Example Application
+## Example App

 This repository contains an example app.
-Before you can run it, you must install [Carthage](Carthage) (e.g. using `brew`) and run `carthage update --platform iOS`.
+Before you can run it, you must install [Carthage](Carthage) and run `carthage update --platform iOS`.
 You can then open the project and try out the different sheets and item types.

 ## Action Sheet Components

-`Sheeeeeeeeet` contains a set of built-in components that can be used to compose flexible sheets.
+Sheeeeeeeeet contains many different item types, that can be used to create very flexible sheets.
 To create custom items, just subclass any of the built-in types.

 ### Items

-Action sheet items are used to present options. `Sheeeeeeeeet` has the following built-in item types:
+Items are used to present options.
+Sheeeeeeeeet has the following built-in types:

 * [Item][ActionSheetItem] - A standard item that dismisses the sheet when tapped.
 * [Single-select Item][ActionSheetSingleSelectItem] - Deselects all other single-
-select items in the same group when tapped. and by default dismisses the sheet.
+select items in the same group and by default dismisses the sheet.
 * [Multi-Select Item][ActionSheetMultiSelectItem] - Doesn't deselect other items
-when tapped and doesn't dismiss the sheet.
+and does not dismiss the sheet.
 * [Multi-Select Toggle][ActionSheetMultiSelectToggleItem] - Toggles the selected
 state of all multi-select items in the same group.
 * [Link Item][ActionSheetLinkItem] - Renders as a link, but behaves like regular